The Balanced Three-Role Model

 The Three Roles Every Transformation Requires — And Why They Must Stay in Balance

-Every transformation requires three distinct roles, each contributing what only they can provide:
+Every transformation requires three distinct roles:

 -